hpiasg/desij/README.txt

 == Install ==

-To run DesiJ execute bin/DesiJ (Unix) or bin\DesiJ.bat (Windows).
+DesiJ requires a Java runtime environment (JRE) v1.5 (or later) in order to run.
+To start DesiJ execute bin/DesiJ (Unix) or bin\DesiJ.bat (Windows).
 If you want to start DesiJ with a graphical user interface, execute bin/DesiJ_gui (Unix) or bin\DesiJ_gui.bat (Windows).

-To get all commandline options that DesiJ offers, execute DesiJ with the "-h" option or without any options.
+To list all commandline options that DesiJ offers, execute DesiJ with the "-h" option or without any options.

 For some features of DesiJ these optional software packages are needed:
 Graphviz (http://www.graphviz.org/)
 Ghostview (http://pages.cs.wisc.edu/~ghost/)

-== Building ==
+== Build ==

-To build DesiJ, Apache Maven v3 (or later) is required.
+To build DesiJ, Apache Maven v3 (or later) and the Java Development Kit (JDK) v1.5 (or later) are required.

 1) Install libraries, that can't be obtained from a central Maven repository